 ,Electronics Value Recovery is the perfect partner for an immediate project or a long term strategy to manage your obsolete and surplus electronics.
 We can refurbish and remarket your assets on consignment or outright purchase.
 We will then recycle what no longer has value, all with rigorous data destruction and robust customizable reports.

 Are You an Individual or Do You Have a Small Quantity?

-In 2005, Maryland became the third state behind California and Maine to enact legislation to stem the flow of electronics to landfills.
+In 2005, Maryland became the third state to enact legislation to stem the flow of electronics to landfills.
 Computer manufacturers which sell their product in the state must pay an annual fee to fund local recycling programs.

-Most Maryland county drop off sites only accept residential appliances and electronics, though a few accept commercial items as well, usually for a fee.
-The Montgomery County website is an excellent resource for what can and can’t be accepted as well as listing alternative options such as Earth911.
+Most Maryland county drop off sites only accept residential appliances and electronics.
+Some may accept commercial items as well, usually for a fee.
+The Montgomery County website is an excellent resource for what can and can’t be accepted.
+It also lists alternative options such as Earth911.
 Just be sure to call before you go to confirm location, hours and acceptable items.
 A number of the sites listed on various websites are no longer operational or have changed hours since the pandemic.

 Another suggestion is to google “electronics recycling near me” and “community electronics collection.”
 Many organizations and jurisdictions host events as a public service or as fundraisers for a nominal fee or free-will donations.
 They are often held in conjunction with community shred days.

 Remember, “it’s only waste if you waste it” according to the popular 1970’s slogan